Like any kind of business, e-commerce businesses are most successful when they make informed, strategic decisions.

 NOTE: Always keep statistical significance in mind when considering metrics.
 Statistical significance is essentially whether you can be certain that the results you have are directly related to what you are measuring (and not due to random chance or some other factor).
 You can improve statistical significance, and therefore be more confident in your data, by testing as much data as possible, as small data sample sizes can be unreliable.
 Depending on the size of your business, and the metrics you are measuring, it may not always be possible to test a large sample size.
 This can still be valuable to do, however it is worth keeping this in mind if making decisions based on the results: it is usually unwise to make an important decision based on data of poor statistic significance (eg if you only have a small sample size).

-Ecommerce Metric: Revenue By Traffic Source
+eCommerce Metrics to Track for Growth: Revenue By Traffic Source

 How do people find your store or your products?
 Are visitors more likely to be converted to sales when they have originated from a particular source?